Kavit-Patel/Ecommerce-FrontEnd-VanillaJS/README.md

-# Ecommerce-FrontEnd-VanillaJS-TYPESCRIPT

-## Simple E-Commerce Website with TypeScript, Vanilla, and MongoDB Cloud for product fetching.
+# Ecommerce-FrontEnd-VanillaJS-TYPESCRIPT with MongoDB Cloud for product fetching.

 ## Deployment